Gabaghoulios/Capstone_1/README.md

 importantly, interviewing riders with disabilities would also provide effective social evidence for more users to join Cyclistic, highlighting the benefits that specially designed bicycles have for transporting people with disabilities in a clean, safe and effective manner and how it fosters community with them and riders without disabilities as well.

+## Implementation

+The timeline of implementation for this project will go as follows:

 ## Conclusions

 Cyclistic is a popular bike sharing company that continues to serve Chicagoans throughout the city.
 However, the majority of its users are not subscribed to its paid services, which include perks such as